AdobeDocs/marketo-measure.en/help/marketo-measure-and-dynamics/getting-started-with-marketo-measure-and-dynamics/marketo-measure-dynamics-schema.md

 ---
 unique-page-id: 18874523
-description: Marketo Measure Dynamics Schema - Measure - Product Documentation
+description: Marketo Measure Dynamics Schema - Marketo Measure - Product Documentation
 title: Marketo Measure Dynamics Schema
 exl-id: f8da47b1-d844-4bd2-8125-8689cbb5cc30
 ---
 # Marketo Measure Dynamics Schema {#marketo-measure-dynamics-schema}

-Below you'll find the required Dynamics schema in order to get started with Bizible.
+Below you'll find the required Dynamics schema in order to get started with Marketo Measure.
 All entities and fields are listed, along with the required read and/or write access.

-## Bizible Touchpoints {#bizible-touchpoints}
+## Buyer Touchpoints {#buyer-touchpoints}

-The Bizible Touchpoint is a Bizible custom entity to encapsulate the marketing interactions for Contacts and Leads.
+The Buyer Touchpoint is a Marketo Measure custom entity to encapsulate the marketing interactions for Contacts and Leads.

-## Bizible Touchpoint Relationships {#bizible-touchpoint-relationships}
+## Buyer Touchpoint Relationships {#buyer-touchpoint-relationships}

-This diagram is a high-level visualization of the relationships between the Dynamics Stock entities and the Bizible Touchpoint.
+This diagram is a high-level visualization of the relationships between the Dynamics Stock entities and the Buyer Touchpoint.

-## Bizible Touchpoint {#bizible-touchpoint}
+## Buyer Touchpoint {#buyer-touchpoint}

 <table>
  <tbody>